 Studiopress offers more than a dozen premium and attractive WordPress themes.
 I use a custom version of their Eleven40 Pro theme.

 They also offer many quality WordPress themes, including a theme of the month.

 If you like a Studiopress theme, you can purchase your theme and your web hosting as part of the StudioPress Site package, for just USD24/month.

-This option is more expensive that Siteground, but it’s a good alternative for bloggers and authors.
+This option is more expensive than Siteground, but it’s a good alternative for bloggers and authors.

 If you don’t like the Studiopress suite of WordPress themes, Thrive Themes offer a nice selection too.

-You could also purchase a premium theme by top bloggers like Pat Flynn, Michael Hyatt and Mark Manson.
+You could also purchase a premium theme from top bloggers like Pat Flynn, Michael Hyatt, and Mark Manson.